-Galicia is a great country to live in, we have mild weather, not too hot, not too cold or rainy, a country surrounded by the Atlantic Ocean where food products such as seafood, meat or vegetables are first class and people are friendly and welcoming… That is the reason many people from abroad consider purchasing real estate/property here, to either come and spend holidays or even to retire here.
+Galicia is a great country to live in, we have mild weather, not too hot, not too cold or rainy, a country surrounded by the Atlantic Ocean where food products such as seafood, meat or vegetables are first class and people are friendly and welcoming… That is the reason many people from abroad consider purchasing real estate in Galicia, to either come and spend holidays or even to retire here.
 Most of these people are UK/US citizens, Canadians and people from the Northern Europe.
 Another advantage is that prices are lower in Spain than in their own countries.

 If you are one of these people, you should read this prior to purchase.